GR

 Frequently Asked Questions about Sepsis

-• Q1: What are the first signs of sepsis?
+• Q1: What are the early signs of sepsis?

 • Q2: How is septic shock treated?

-A2: Septic shock is treated with intravenous antibiotics, fluids to stabilize blood pressure, and medications like vasopressors to improve blood circulation.
+A2: Septic shock treatment includes antibiotics, IV fluids, and vasopressors to stabilize blood pressure and improve circulation.

 Sepsis Symptoms and Treatment